Barrier Ford

+Barrier Ford is a hamlet in the Canadian province of Saskatchewan.
+It is at the eastern end of Barrier Lake.
+The "Ford" in the community's name refers to a nearby ford of the Barrier River.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Barrier Ford had a population of 30 living in 19 of its 125 total private dwellings, a change of from its 2016 population of 20.
 With a land area of 0.17 km2, it had a population density of in 2021.